 But also you may have to protect from wild creatures, in this point, the drying net gives you free time without keeping your eyes on the food.

-If you want to just see how sun-drying food works for you and not sure you need a drying net, the basket can work.
-If you consider bothers, the basket attached to a cover may work.
+If you want to just see how sun-drying food works for you and are not sure you need a drying net, the basket can work.
+If you consider bugs and animals, the basket with a cover net may work.

 Here is an idea to use a colander as a protection cover.